psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 cruelly successful.
 A brutal crackdown throws the whole of Thesium into martial law.
 The renegade Evempiricals' ring leaders are rounded up.
 The High Neem tries to reassert total power by holding show trials.
-The Evempiricals arguments are to be shown to be Bad and the faith of the masses is to be renewed.
+The Evempiricals arguments are to be denounced and the faith of the masses is to be renewed.

 Root continues to facilitate Thesium, its fauna and flora, and collate